 Here Are The Top Nutrients To Be Aware Of And The Best Ways To Meet Your Needs:

 Vitamin D3 - there are now lichen-sourced vegan D3 supplements available.
-If you live in the Northern Hemisphere it is best to supplement 2000-4000IU from October - March (or even a higher dose if you have low levels), and perhaps continuing with a lower dose in the summer if you do not spend enough time outside.
+If you live in the Northern Hemisphere it is best to supplement 1000IU from October - March (or even a higher dose if you have low levels - work with your ND to determine your individual dosage), and perhaps continuing with a lower dose in the summer if you do not spend enough time outside.